Knockout (2020 film): Plot

 Zhou Shi has the whole world at his fingertips.
-He is undefeated in the boxing ring and the love of his life is about to give birth to their first child.
+He is undefeated in the boxing ring and his wife is about to give birth to their first child.
 But after an accident in the ring, that leaves his opponent in a coma, an incident of revenge leads to Zhou Shi being jailed for six years for assault.

-On release, he returns to Shanghai, hoping to restart his life.
-But he is given tragic news.
+On release, he returns to Shanghai, hoping to restart his life, but he is given tragic news.
 His wife has died in an accident, and he is now the sole guardian of Blithe, a daughter he has never met, who was found to have leukemia.
 He struggles to get his life back on track while bonding with his daughter, when Fang Shengnan, his mother-in-law, unexpectedly enters the frame, threatening to take custody of his daughter.
 But it gets worse for Zhou Shi, and he needs to find the strength and courage within himself to take on the biggest fight of his life.